christinerose/gibbr.org/blog/hillingar/index.md

 Notice the reference to `pkgs.bind`.
 This is the Nixpkgs repository Nix derivation for the `bind` package.
-Recall that every input to a Nix derivation is itself a Nix derivation; in order to use a package in a Nix expression -- i.e. a NixOS module -- we need to build said package with Nix.
+Recall that every input to a Nix derivation is itself a Nix derivation ([&#167; ](#nixpkgs)); in order to use a package in a Nix expression -- i.e. a NixOS module -- we need to build said package with Nix.
 Once we build a Mirage unikernel with Nix, we can write a NixOS module to deploy it.

 ## Building Mirage unikernels

 Mirage uses the package manager for OCaml `opam`.
-Dependencies in `opam`, as is common in programming language package managers, has a file which specifies dependencies and their version constraints.
+Dependencies in `opam`, as is common in programming language package managers, has a file which -- among other meta-data, build/install scripts -- specifies dependencies and their version constraints.
 For example^[For [mirage-www](https://github.com/mirage/mirage-www) targetting `hvt`.]
 ```
+...
 depends: [
   "arp" { ?monorepo & >= "3.0.0" & < "4.0.0" }
   "ethernet" { ?monorepo & >= "3.0.0" & < "4.0.0" }